CBSE Class 9 Surface Areas and Volumes Notes PDF

 Q1.
 What is the difference between curved surface area and total surface area?

 Ans.
-Curved surface area includes only the curved part of a solid, while total surface area includes curved area plus base areas.
+Curved surface area includes only the curved part of a solid, while total surface area includes the curved surface area along with the base areas of the solid.
+These concepts are explained clearly in the Class 9 Maths NCERT Book with diagrams and examples.

 Q2.
 What is the formula for the volume of a cone?